-- The thinly sliced roast beef warms in the jus at 140°F, the ideal temperature for balancing tender texture without losing juiciness.
+- The thinly sliced roast beef warms in the jus at 140°F (60°C), the ideal temperature for balancing tender texture without losing juiciness.

 When I moved to Chicago, I wasted little time before devouring all of its iconic dishes.
 I mean, isn't that what civic pride is all about?
 My wife and I manhandled a deep dish pizza at Uno's, waited in line for a Chicago-style hot dog at Hot Doug's, and bellied up to the counter for our very first Italian beef at Al's #1 Italian Beef.
 It didn't take long to figure out that these dishes had one obvious similar trait.
 Besides embodying a, how shall I say, generous Chicago spirit, they all were spectacularly messy.
 Condiments crumbled into our laps, cheese stretched for feet, and shirts inevitably picked up stains.

 While none of these iconic dishes are even remotely polite, there's no doubt which one required the tallest stack of napkins.
-That honor went to the Italian beef, one of the most unwieldy sandwiches ever created by man.
-At first glance it looks like the less dignified cousin of the French dip, but instead of coming with a nice little side of jus for you to wet the sandwich's ends with, this bad boy is saturated from the start.
+That honor went to the Italian beef, one of the most unwieldy sandwiches ever created.
+At first glance, it looks like the cousin of the French dip, but instead of coming with a nice little side of jus for you to wet the sandwich's ends with, this bad boy is saturated from the start.
 Ask for it "dipped" and the whole sandwich is dunked in meaty juices, soaking the bread to the core.
 I know this sounds insane, and if you're talking about the mess, you're absolutely right.
 There's no respectable way to eat one of these.
 All you can hope to do is contain the chaos.

 The shock of eating one of these for the first time is genuine, but great sandwiches are not built on blunt tricks alone.
 The true power of the Italian beef is how it takes one of the leanest, toughest, and least flavorful parts of the cow, the lean and boring round, and transforms it into something so unhinged and supremely beefy.
-If you're looking to try one of these for yourself, it's hard to go wrong with offerings at Al's #1 Italian, Johnnie's Beef, or, my most recent find, Bari.
+If you're looking to try one of these for yourself, it's hard to go wrong with offerings at Al's #1 Italian, Johnnie's Beef, or, a personal favorite, Bari.
 But what if you don't live in the Chicagoland area or just want to make one at home?